-Stigma associated with drug use is a major impediment to implementing the solutions required to prevent it.
-Addiction, similar to most medical diseases, including diabetes, heart disease and cancer, has many determinants, including lifestyle and health choices — but blaming individuals for their disease is detrimental to healing and health.
+The stigma associated with substance use disorder is a major impediment to implementing solutions needed to prevent it and its impacts.
+Addiction, similar to medical diseases like diabetes, heart disease, and cancer, has many determinants, including lifestyle and health choices — but blaming individuals is incorrect and detrimental to healing and overall wellness.

-There are no simple solutions to the opioid epidemic.
+There are no simple solutions to the addiction epidemic.

-It will require tightly interrelated efforts in awareness, prevention, prescription medicine, law enforcement, medical response, treatment, recovery, and support for families.
-Each of these areas is dependent on the others.
+Making progress requires tightly interrelated strategies and actions in awareness, prevention, prescription medicine, law enforcement, criminal justice, medical response, treatment, recovery, and support for families.

-The opioid epidemic will be solved community-by-community, neighbor to neighbor.
+The addiction epidemic is best solved community by community, neighbor to neighbor.

 Treatment and recovery for addiction is effective and can take many forms.

-Whether it is faith-based, counseling, harm reduction, self-help meetings, or inpatient treatment, it must be based on what works for the person seeking treatment and recovery, not what others think or say.
+Whether it is faith-based counseling, harm reduction, self-help meetings, or inpatient treatment, support must be based on what works best for the person seeking services, not what others think or say.
 Access to quality care and wellness resources plays a critical role in both addiction and recovery.

-Far more treatment and recovery support services should be made widely available throughout the criminal justice system (i.e.: initial detention, jail, prison, reentry, and community corrections) in the United States.
+Treatment and recovery support services should be made widely available throughout the criminal justice system (i.e.: initial detention, jail, prison, reentry, and community corrections) in the United States.